 - Real Mother Of Pearl Is Not Uniformed

 - Real Mother Of Pearl Has Color Variations

 - The Real Mother Of Pearl Is Strong and Resilient

-- Real Mother Of Pearl Has Iridescence Qualities
+- Genuine Mother Of Pearl Has Iridescence Qualities

 - Tapping The Pieces Together Will Show You If Real Or Fake

 - Lustrous Living: 10 Reasons Why Mother of Pearl Elevates Home Decor and Furniture Manufacturing